miner/herbert/README.md

 ## Usage

 The `conform` function with two arguments (the constraint expression and the value to test) returns either a map of bindings for a successful match or nil for a failed match.
+The three-argument variant takes an "extensions" map as the first arg.
+More about that later.

-With a single argument (the constraint expresion), the `conform` function returns a function that will execute the match against that constraint.
-This is useful if you need to check the same constraint multiple times.
+The `conformitor` function returns a function that will execute the match against a constraint expression.
+It also allows for an optional "extensions" map.
+If you need to check the same constraint multiple times, you can use `conformitor` to define a predicate.

 For the common case of testing conformation, the `conforms?` predicate takes a constraint expression and a value.
 It returns `true` if the value conforms to the constraint expression, `false` otherwise.
+(Again, there's a variant that takes an "extensions" map as the first argument.)

 Quick example: